KyleEdwardDonaldson/Lighthouse/docs/story-hooks.md

 ### The Inheritance

-Your family has kept a lighthouse for twenty generations.
+Your family has kept a beacon for twenty generations.
 You've inherited not just the beacon, but a secret your ancestors died protecting — the location of a stable passage through The Drift.

 ### The Translation